sergeynordicresults/sergeynordicresults.github.io/index.md

 > "If we started a war, we should finish it.
 Stupid to retreat now."

-<blockquote><details><summary>"I dont want a revolution, because revolutions are bad.
+<blockquote><details><summary>"I don't want a revolution, because revolutions are bad.
 See what 2014 revolution in Ukraine brought.
 I will kill anyone who wants to start a revolution in Russia.
-Better to live under putin / wait until he die."</summary><pre>
+Better to live under putin / wait until he dies."</summary><pre>
 WHY WE DID live bad?

-I dont know WHY the revolution 2014 started.
+I don't know WHY the revolution 2014 started.
 I heard people were agains Yanukovich.
 (RIGHT NOW - I am against him too, he is a thief from Donetsk)

 next president was Poroshenko (owner of (po) Roshen company) - he have sold Ukraine and his own people to Putin